Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 In the example below, you won’t see many changes in terms of UI functionality, but a lot of the source code was altered.
 Notably:

-* The Japanese characters have now been compiled into a “Japanese keyboard” data object, setting the stage for **dynamically generated keyboards** for different languages.
+The Japanese characters have now been compiled into a “Japanese keyboard” data object, setting the stage for **dynamically generated keyboards** for different languages.

-* Similarly, we now have “English keyboard” and “QWERTY layout” data objects that help ensure **the visual layout of the on-screen keyboard matches the user’s physical keyboard.**
+Similarly, we now have “English keyboard” and “QWERTY layout” data objects that help ensure **the visual layout of the on-screen keyboard matches the user’s physical keyboard.**

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-05.html)

 &&& INSERT FROM SOURCE CODE &&&

+&&& INCLUDE UNORDERED LIST IN INTERLUDE &&&

 {{</ wrap >}}
 {{</ wrap >}}